Whipsaw (film): Production

-Development

 Initially the film was designed for the duo William Powell and Myrna Loy.
 Spencer Tracy was called due to unavailability of the actor.

 Originally, the title of this movie was Unexpected Bride.

 Shooting dates were October 22 to November 20, 1935.

 In one scene, Myrna Loy appears without makeup, her hair unkempt.
 MGM executive E.J.
-Mannix chastised photographer 'Howe, James Wong' for doing so, as MGM had spent millions glamorizing Loy.
+Mannix chastised cinematographer James Wong Howe for doing so, as MGM had spent millions glamorizing Loy.
 Finally the scene was cut.

 It was noted that Myrna Loy and Spencer Tracy had an affair during the shooting, in the greatest secrecy.
 It was the first film of the two actors together.
 In her autobiography, Myrna Loy stated that Spencer Tracy, who had fallen in love with her, had harassed her during the filming.
 Rumors are that they had been romantically linked to the end of the filming, to resume a year later in Libeled Lady.
 Loy and Tracy would hide their affair.